 Students who wish to apply for an assistantship must submit a:

 *Your letter of intent should include your professional qualifications, reasons for applying, and your expectations of that experience.

-Please submit all materials (either hard copy or electronically) to Corissa Donaghy by March 1, 2019 at her contact information below.
+Please submit all materials (either hard copy or electronically) to Heather McCarthy by July 15,2023 at her contact information below.